LAWS5181 Health Law and Policy

 - 6 points

-- This unit develops themes associated with health care and regulation, with a particular focus on the public and private character of various aspects thereof.
-There is a strong emphasis on the policy and ethics discourses underpinning health law, as well as an exploration of specific substantive areas of regulation.
+- This unit develops themes associated with the legal and policy frameworks of healthcare and public health, with a particular focus on the public and private character of various aspects thereof.
+There is a strong emphasis on the policy and ethics discourses underpinning health law, as well as an exploration of specific substantive areas of policy, regulation and governance.
 The unit engages with global as well as domestic perspectives.
-Particular themes include Foundational Concepts of Health Law and Regulation; Frameworks for Decision-Making; Frameworks for Domestic Regulation; Responding to Global Challenges.
+Overarching themes include foundational concepts of health law and policy affecting both individual healthcare and public health; frameworks for decision-making; legal, regulatory and governance frameworks affecting healthcare and public health; response to health threats.

-- Indicative assessments in this unit are as follows: (1) research essay; (2) seminar participation; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) research essay; (2) participation; and (3) assignment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a Juris Doctor Student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.